 Paramaz Avedisian was known not only for his advocacy for patients but also for his charity, born in the help he himself received to continue his studies at URI in the 1950s.
 His father passed away while he was in college, leaving Paramaz unable to pay for his studies.
-On the verge of dropping out, Paramaz received a gift he would never forget from Tom Simpson, then owner of Simpson's Pharmacy in Pawtucket, ing.
-We are grateful for his support of the University and proud of the impact Paramaz made, as a URI alumnus, in the pharmaceutical industry and his community.
-His legacy will live on at URI for generations to come."
+On the verge of dropping out, Paramaz received a gift he would never forget from Tom Simpson, then owner of Simpson's Pharmacy in Pawtucket, where Paramaz worked at the time.
+Simpson took Avedisian under his wing, and paid for the remainder of his tuition.